analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_doc/README.md

 1. Press and hold the SW on MAX32625PICO and then connect it to the USB port to enter the maintenance mode.
 A MAINTENANCE drive should appear.

-2. Drag and drop the latest bin firmware to the MAINTENENCE drive.
+2. Drag and drop the latest bin firmware to the MAINTENANCES drive.
 The latest DAPLINK binary can be found here: https://github.com/MaximIntegratedMicros/max32625pico-firmware-images/tree/main/bin

 3. Following the Drag-and-Drop, the debug adapter should reboot and reconnect as a drive named DAPLINK.